rbec276/rbec276.github.io/_posts/2021-02-26-Reference.md

 ## Audio/Video Controls
 Toggle your webcam on and off with a single click.
 Use the slider tool to adjust the volume on each audio device.
-You can also click the mic or speaker icon to mute the device.
+You can also click the mic or speaker icon to mute either device.

 <!-- <p align="center">
 <img src="../assets/Twitch_Studio_assets/UI_audio.png" alt="Audio/Video Buttons" width="600">